andybalham/blog-source-code/blog-posts/adventures-with-xray-part-1.md

 This small example gives a flavour of the insight that these traces can provide.

-## SNS and SQS examples
+## SNS and SQS

-The [CDK Cloud Test Kit](TODO) also contains a couple of examples using SNS and SQS.
+The [CDK Cloud Test Kit](https://github.com/andybalham/cdk-cloud-test-kit) also contains a couple of examples using SNS and SQS.
 This gives us a chance to add X-Ray to those and see what happens.

 For the SNS example, we wrap the `SNSClient` in the X-Ray middleware.